CJ42/All-About-Solidity/articles/Libraries.md

 — — — — — — — — — — — — — — — — — — — — — — — — — — — — — —

-Despite the fact libraries do not have storage, they can modify their linked contract’s storage, by passing a `storage` argument to their function parameters.
-Hence any modification made by the library does via its function will be saved in the contract’s own storage.
+Despite the fact that libraries do not have storage, they can modify the storage of the calling contract, if the arguments passed to its functions are of the `storage` memory type.
+Any modification made by a library function to such arguments will be saved in the storage of the calling contract.

-Therefore, the keyword `this` will point to the calling contract, and **refers to the storage of the calling contract** to be precise.
+Therefore, the keyword `this` that appears in a `library` points to the calling contract - more specifically, its **storage**.

-Since a library is an isolated piece of code, it can only access state variables of from the storage of the calling contract if they are explicitly supplied.
+Since a library is an isolated piece of code, it can only access the state variables of the calling contract if they are supplied to it explicitly.
 In fact, it would have no way to name them, otherwise.
-Let’s have a look at a simple example.
+Let’s have a look at a simple example:

 ```
 // Some code here